 About half of clinical trials take place in the United States.
 That’s why ACRO works with US legislators and regulators to ensure a positive regulatory and business environment that supports high-quality, safe and ethical clinical research.
 ACRO’s US agenda is focused on promoting policies that foster innovation and ensure that the U.S. remains a competitive venue for clinical trials.
 ACRO engages with – and provides CRO expertise to – the Food and Drug Administration (FDA), the National Institutes of Health (NIH), the Office for Human Research Protections (OHRP) and the U.S. Congress.

-Our current legislative priorities include:
+Our current US legislative priorities